jiriteach/nvpn-router/README.md

 * `CHECK_CONNECTION_URL` - Use list of URI for checking Internet connection.
 * `CHECK_CONNECTION_ATTEMPTS` - Set number of attemps of checking.
 Default value is 5.
 * `CHECK_CONNECTION_ATTEMPT_INTERVAL` - Set sleep timeouts between failed attepms.
 Default value is 10.
-* `USER`              - User for NordVPN account.
+* `USER`              - NordVPN service credential username for manual setups.
-* `PASS`              - Password for NordVPN account.
+* `PASS`              - NordVPN service credential password for manual setups.
 * `WHITELIST`         - List of domains that are going to be accessible outside vpn.
-* `NETWORK`           - CIDR network (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.
+* `NETWORK`           - CIDR network (192.168.1.0/24), add a route to allows replies once the VPN is up.
 Several networks can be added to route using semicolon.
-* `NETWORK6`          - CIDR IPv6 network (IE fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.
+* `NETWORK6`          - CIDR IPv6 network (fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.
 Several networks can be added to route using semicolon.
-* `OPENVPN_OPTS`      - Used to pass extra parameters to openvpn [full list](https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/).
+* `OPENVPN_OPTS`      - Used to pass extra parameters to openvpn.
 * `DEBUG`             - info, trace or trace+.
 Set to 'trace' for troubleshooting, 'trace+' will log your User and Pass.